If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 Carousel results can be scrolled through to see additional information:

-A knowledge panel is a box that appears on the SERPs and contains information about a specific topic.
+A knowledge panel is a box that appears on the SERPs and contains information about a specific entity.

 It is a box that appears on the search results page and contains a direct answer to the user’s query.